aplteam/MarkAPL/Docs/MarkAPL.md

 <p id="author">Simple paragraph</p>
 ~~~

-There is of course a small chance that something is interpreted as a special attribute definition that is actually just part of the paragraph.
-In that case you need to escape the curly brackets with `\{` and `\}`.
+There is of course a small chance that something is interpreted as a special attribute definition that is meant to be part of the paragraph.
+In that case you need to escape the curly brackets with `\{` and/or `\}`.

 #### Tables

+<<SubTOC>>

 ##### Overview{#ov2}